skyatmoon/CHoiCe-Dataset/README.md

 # Cursive-Handwriting-Dataset

 Today’s free handwriting data sets on the market are too specific and the writing is too standard.
 It is difficult to train a universal handwriting recognition model based on these data.
 In the face of multiple styles and informal writing, deep learning models trained on data sets such as MNIST and EMNIST will not be effective.
+Therefore, I hope to build a data set using letters in complex handwritten text as data, so that using this data set can more easily train a more universal handwritten text recognition model.